langdon/summit-2015-lab-15812/labs/chapter2.md

 ```

 If you need to inspect more than just the stderr/stdout of the machine
-then you can enter into the namespaces of the container to insepct
+then you can enter into the namespace of the container to insepct
-things closer.
-The easiest way to do this is to use `docker exec`
+things more closely.
+The easiest way to do this is to use `docker exec`.
+Try it out:

 ```
 docker exec -it bigapp /bin/bash